donbright/earcutr/README.md

 LinkedLists struct.
 It will still crash if you use an index out of bounds but the RUST_BACKTRACE=1 will tell you exactly where it happened.

+This might seem like a source of a slowdown - to bounds check every array access.
+However in practice the difference is barely measurable.
+In fact, the code is built so it is relatively easy to switch to "unchecked_get" to test vector access without bounds checking.

 ## Tests, Benchmarks

 To run tests: